In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).

 The main disadvantage is that there are limitations to what can be done with DIY headshots.

-If you’re using a weak camera or connecting your phone to the computer, for example, there will be grainy quality in your picture.
+If you’re using a weak camera or connecting your phone to the computer, for example, your picture will have a grainy quality.

 2. Lack of Knowledge